adscorp100/mdhomecarebuild/src/content/blog/best-gifts-for-elderly-seniors-dementia-patients-australia.md

 pubDate: 2025-01-20
 author: "Camila"
 tags: ["gifts for elderly", "gifts for seniors", "dementia gifts", "aged care", "elderly presents"]
+popupTitle: "Looking for Support for Your Loved One?"
+popupSubtitle: "We provide compassionate care that brings joy and comfort"
 image: "/assets/grandma.webp"
 ---